openstack-archive/tripleo-image-elements/elements/neutron-openvswitch-agent/README.md

 public\_interface\_raw\_device is set, public\_interface must be a vlan device, and the vlan device will be created using the raw device during os-collect-config configuration.

+Once the public interface is configured, public\_interface\_route (if set) will replace the default route's next hop.
+The hop this replaces will be added as the next hop for 169.254.169.254/32.
+This permits routing default traffic out through a hardware router without breaking the ability to contact a bare metal metadata server.